-In 2018 Adrian created Echo Eternal, a commemorative arts education project delivered on behalf of the UK Holocaust Memorial Foundation (UKHMF).
-The project brings together groups of schools with different characteristics and uses survivor testimony to raise awareness of genocide whilst inspiring positive civic action.
+In 2018 Adrian created Echo Eternal, a commemorative arts education project, which brings together groups of schools with different characteristics and uses oral history to raise awareness of genocide whilst inspiring positive civic action.
 In 2019, he was awarded a Points of Light Award from the Prime Minister for this project.

 Joanne has a well-established track record in education, with considerable previous experience working as a School Business Manager in many varied and challenging circumstances.
 She continues to mentor and coach other leaders and works with national organisations to inform best practice.